Archive for December 2015

 Faint and very diffuse with a brighter oval shaped middle.
 The texture is somewhat mottled and uneven, and at least two dark lanes can be seen with averted vision (see sketch).
 The nebula has very uneven edges which fade very gradually outwards.
 A 12M star lies just to the NE, and a group of four stars to the south make the shape of a dipper.
 This is a most interesting object which seems to be overlooked by many amateurs.
 The following sketch was made using a 5 x 8 blank notecard, a No. 2 pencil, and an eraser.
 The color was inverted using a scanner…

-Thank you for visiting my site.
-I’m hopeful that you’ll find it both interesting and possibly beneficial in your future observations.
+Thank you for visiting my site and I’m hopeful you’ll find it interesting.

 NGC 7789, Open Cluster in Cassiopeia: Location of observation: From my moderately light polluted backyard in Western North Carolina